willemlarsen/allergies-ruby/readme.md

 Hi, I'm Willem Larsen.
 Allergies.
 It seems like everyone has them.
 Well this little piece of ruby code tries to make it a little more orderly.
 Different allergies are equal to a number, summed up into a total for an individual, and the total can then be analyzed for what they are allergic to.

-This is inspired by the curriculum at learnhowtoprogram.com.
+This is inspired by the curriculum at learnhowtoprogram.com and was made in pairing with Jay Bazuzi, github.com/jaybazuzi.

 The MIT License (MIT)